 Every seat is available on Air Canada Flights

 A big benefit of the new program is that you can now reserve any seat you like, as long as it’s for sale.
-Previously, if you wanted to redeem your Aeroplan Miles, you would have selected from a small block of seats on each flight.
+Previously, if you wanted to redeem your Aeroplan Points, you would have selected from a small block of seats on each flight.
 Sometimes this meant that you had to choose a different flight or route if all of the designated “rewards seats” on your desired flight were sold out.
 Now, you can have your pick of window or aisle, business class or economy seats – your options are only restricted by seat availability.

-While partner airlines will continue to limit the number of seats available for purchase using points, you’ll be able to see the fixed amount of points you need to redeem for partner flight rewards on the point predicter tool.
+While partner airlines will continue to limit the number of seats available for purchase using points, you’ll be able to see the fixed number of points you need to redeem for partner flight rewards on the point predicter tool.

 Say Hello to Dynamic Pricing

 This big change to the program may be a downside for those used to the static pricing of the old system.
 When booking under the new program, your flight may cost more points if a route is popular or if you’re travelling in peak season.
 However, sometimes you may be able to use this to your advantage, depending on when you buy and which destination you plan on visiting.
 For example, if you’re travelling from Toronto to the Dominican Republic during the holiday season, your flight will end up costing you more points than if you decided to plan that same trip in September, or if you decided to redeem your points for a ticket to a less popular destination, such as Guatemala City.
 To estimate the points range that you’ll need in order to redeem your flight, use the point predictor tool.

 A huge perk of the new system is that you won’t pay any surcharges on your flight with Air Canada.
 That means no more going through the booking process only to find out that you have to pay hundreds of dollars for extras, such as fuel surcharges.
 You’ll still have to pay tax and third-party fees, but you can cover these costs using points.